JoaoGaspar04/JoaoGaspar04/README.md

 *   ✉️  You can contact me at [support@joaocgaspar.pt](mailto:support@joaocgaspar.pt)
 *   🔐  Securing networks and IoT ecosystems with cutting-edge cybersecurity solutions
 *   🛡️  Specialized in network defense, threat detection, and vulnerability assessment
-*   💻  IT Technician with expertise in system administration and network infrastructure
+*   💻  IT Technician with expertise in system administration and network
 *   🌐  Professional website: [www.joaocgaspar.pt](https://www.joaocgaspar.pt/)

 <div align="center">